-French-American mezzo-soprano Stephanie Doche (rhymes with posh) is quickly gaining recognition as an engaging and expressive singing actress.
-Stephanie makes her Opera Memphis debut as a resident artist with the company for their 2018-2019 season.
-While in Memphis she will sing the roles of Suzuki in Madama Butterfly, Cousin Hebe in H.M.S.
+French-American mezzo-soprano Stephanie Doche (rhymes with posh) is a Handorf Company Artist with Opera Memphis for the 2018-2019 season.
+While in Memphis she sings the roles of Suzuki in Madama Butterfly, Cousin Hebe in H.M.S.
 Pinafore, and Toledo in the new American opera, The Falling & the Rising.
-Stephanie is a recent Encouragement Award recipient for the Metropolitan Opera National Council Auditions, West Tennessee district.
+Stephanie is also an Encouragement Award recipient for the Metropolitan Opera National Council Auditions, West Tennessee district.

-Stephanie has been a featured soloist with the University of Texas Wind Symphony, Rocky Ridge Music Center, and the Austin based chamber ensemble, prismatx, with whom she performed Schoenberg's ‘Pierrot Lunaire.’
+Stephanie has been a featured soloist with the Memphis Symphony Orchestra, University of Texas Wind Symphony, Rocky Ridge Music Center, and the Austin based chamber ensemble, prismatx, with whom she performed Schoenberg's ‘Pierrot Lunaire.’

 Stephanie, who was born in France to an American mother and Canadian father, moved to the United States with her family when she was four years old.
 Raised in Rochester, New York, Stephanie holds Bachelor of Music from State University of New York at Fredonia, where she was a recipient of the Evans Voice Performance Scholarship.
 She also holds a Master of Music in Opera Performance from the University of Texas at Austin, where she was a recipient of the Willa Stewart Setseck scholarship.